The Police and Crime Commissioner is responsible for agreeing the budget for Surrey Police and overseeing how it is spent.

 An audit is carried out each year to make sure that Surrey Police and the Office of the Police and Crime Commissioner are making good use of public money and that they have the right Governance arrangements in place to ensure that this happens.

-- Surrey Chief Constable Statement of Accounts (draft)
+- Surrey Chief Constable Draft Statement of Accounts 2021/22

-- Surrey PCC group Statement of Accounts (draft)
+- Surrey Police and Crime Commissioner Draft Group Statement of Accounts 2021/22

 We ensure we are getting value for money from all of our spending through our Contracts Standing Orders, which set out the conditions which have to be applied to all spending decisions made by the OPCCS and Surrey Police.